Basic PowerPC Built-in Functions#

 The __builtin_set_fpscr_drn builtin allows changing the three decimal floating point rounding mode bits.
 The argument is a 3-bit value.
 The argument can either be a const int or the value can be stored in a variable.
 The builtin uses the ISA 3.0 instruction mffscdrn if available.
 Otherwise the builtin reads the FPSCR, masks the current decimal rounding mode bits out and OR’s in the new value.

-The following functions require -mhard-float
+The following functions require -mhard-float,

-, and -mpopcntb
+-mpowerpc-gfxopt, and -mpopcntb options.

 double __builtin_recipdiv (double, double);